-Section 106 or S106 agreements are made by deed under Section 106 of the Town & Country Planning Act 1990 and are similar to covenants.
+Section 106 or S106 agreements are made by deed under Section 106 of the Town and Country Planning Act 1990 and are similar to covenants.
 They relate to a persons land and bind whoever owns it.
 The obligation becomes a land charge.

 They ensure that developers contribute towards the infrastructure that is required to make a development acceptable in planning terms.
-The obligations are subject to three tests set out in Regulation 122 and 123 of the Community Infrastructure Levy Regulations 2010 (as amended), which dictate that a planning obligation may only constitute a reason for granting planning permission for the development if the obligation is—
+The obligations are subject to three tests set out in Regulation 122 and 123 of the Community Infrastructure Levy Regulations 2010 (as amended), which dictate that a planning obligation may only constitute a reason for granting planning permission for the development if the obligation is:

 Section 106 obligations are not required for infrastructure that is proposed to be funded through the Community Infrastructure Levy (CIL) , but they are usually required to secure affordable housing and other site specific infrastructure needed to make a development acceptable in planning terms.